madhavlab/audsearch/README.md

 1. To create a reference database, first, update the `create_refdbase.yaml` file, focusing on specifying the path corresponding to the reference audio files.
 2. After updating the configuration file, execute the following command from the `index/` directory: `python create_refdbase.py --config <create_refdbase.yaml path>`
 3. Ensure that you replace `<create_refdbase.yaml path>` with the actual path to your configuration file.
-4. This command will initiate the process of creating a reference database based on the specified configuration.
+4. This command will initiate creating a reference database based on the specified configuration.
 --------------------------------------------------------------------------------------------------------------------
 ## Audio Retrieval
 1. To perform audio retrieval, start by updating the `search.yaml file`.
-Specifically, ensure that you specify the paths for the fingerprints database, metadata, and model weights.
+Specifically, please make sure that you specify the paths for the fingerprints database, metadata, and model weights.
 2. After updating the configuration file, execute the following command from the `index/` directory: `python search.py --config <search.yaml path>`
 3. In this demonstration, the command will perform audio retrieval for 10 noisy query files, each with a length of 5 seconds.
 4. Make sure to replace `<search.yaml path>` with the actual path to your configuration file.